"Thinking Quantum": Lectures on Quantum Theory: Continuous Quantum Systems

+What we have derived (or at least, motivated) here is called \emph{canonical quantization }.
+Given a classical system described by a Hamiltonian, we can turn it into a quantum system -- \emph{quantize } it -- by \emph{``promoting'' } classical functions on the phase space, including the variables $x$ and $p$ themselves, to Hermitian operators.
+We are not provided with any specific information about these operators, except that they are Hermitian (which they must be, since in classical physics all variables are real!) and that the quantum commutators should be related to the classical Poisson brackets according to the prescription (\ref{eq:AB-P}).

-In \emph{canonical quantization} of a classical system described by a Hamiltonian, we \emph{promote }the variables $q$ and $p$, as well as the Hamiltonian, to Hermitian operators.
-All three operators now represent observables in the quantum theory; they have eigenstates and eigenvalues, and these represent measurements.
-This means that the values of $q$, $p$ and $H$ are no longer uniquely determined from some initial conditions, as in the classical theory; they become \emph{probabilistic}.
+These Hermitian operators now represent observables in the quantum theory; they have eigenstates and eigenvalues which represent possible measurement outcomes.
+This means that the values of $x$ and $p$ are no longer uniquely determined from some initial conditions, as in the classical theory; they become \textbf{probabilistic}.
 In addition, the time evolution of the system is no longer described by Hamilton's equations, but rather, by the Schrödinger equation.

-We will not perform canonical quantization in detail in these lecture notes, except for the quantum harmonic oscillator (see below).
-However, many examples can be found in any quantum mechanics textbook.
+Note that what we did here does not constitute a proof\textbf{ }that \textbf{all }classical theories are related to quantum theories in this way.
+Canonical quantization merely ensures that expectation values of the observables in the quantum theory evolve in time in the same way as the observables in the classical theory, which is something that we expect to be true, but it is not by itself a sufficient condition for creating a sensible quantum theory.
+Indeed, there are known cases where canonical quantization doesn't quite work, or is at least ambiguous, because two Poisson brackets which in the classical theory are equal to each other will have different values in the quantum theory, generating an inconsistency.

+Nevertheless, canonical quantization works incredibly well in the vast majority of cases -- and indeed, most classical theories, from a single point particle to very complicated systems with many different particles and forces, can be quantized in this way, and the results have been verified experimentally to high precision!

+Just as in the case of the Schrödinger equation, in introductory quantum mechanics courses canonical quantization is usually just presented as an arbitrary axiom.
+I hope I managed to motivate it and give you some intuition as to why classical and quantum theories are related in this way.